 - Sign up to get the emails from your favourite online retailers to find out when they have sales.

-7. BUY QUALITY WHEN IT COUNTS
+7. BUY QUALITY CLOTHING

 On the other hand, you can get good clothes from discount retail stores much cheaper than ‘brand’ clothes.
-If you’re after a plain t-shirt, for instance, a Target or Big W top is going to do the job just as well as an Esprit one, for a small fraction of the cost.
+If you’re after a plain t-shirt, for instance, a Target top is going to do the job just as well as an Esprit one, for a small fraction of the cost.

 Do people still borrow clothes?